 Bernstein’s head of European equity and global quantitative strategy, Inigo Fraser-Jenkins, recently stated that Bitcoin has yet to develop a significant role within the world of asset allocation, citing that its liquidity and volatility make it too much of a risk at present, in spite of its impressive performance in the financial sector.

-The environmental impact of cryptocurrency is also a concern, with the energy consumption demanded for the mining of Bitcoin and other digital currency being substantial, and liable to increase as mining becomes more difficult.
+of cryptocurrency is also a concern, with the energy consumption demanded for the mining of Bitcoin and other digital currency being substantial, and liable to increase as mining becomes more difficult.
 Such considerations are vital for any environmentally-conscious institution investor.

 Comparing the correlations, volatility and returns generated by Bitcoin against existing assets such as commodities, high-yield debt, emerging markets, and the ever-popular U.S. S&P 500 Index, over the last 24 months, the brokerage firm concluded that Bitcoin would have to post a 5% return on investment every month in order for optimised portfolios to justify allocating their finances to the currency in any meaningful way.